Emmanuel Iwe

-Emmanuel Iwe (born September 12, 2000) is a Nigerian professional footballer who plays as a forward for German club SV Waldhof Mannheim.
+Emmanuel Iwe (born September 12, 2000) is a Nigerian professional footballer who plays as a forward.

 Career

 Youth

 Iwe was born in Lagos, Nigeria, but was raised in St. Louis Park, Minnesota in the United States.
 He graduated from St. Louis Park High School in 2019.
 Iwe also played with local club side Joy of the People from 2009.

 In 2018, Iwe traveled to trial with German side Werder Bremen.
 In early 2020, Iwe spent time with Costa Rican side Deportivo Saprissa, before having to return to the United States due to the COVID-19 pandemic.

 College

 In 2021, Iwe played college soccer at St. Cloud State University.
 In his freshman season, he made 18 appearances, scoring six goals and tallying four assists, and was named All-GLIAC Second Team.

 During the 2021 season, Iwe also competed with National Premier Soccer League, side Joy St. Louis Park during their inaugural season in the NPSL.
 Here he scored nine goals in 12 regular season games.